futurejones/swiftx-cli/README.md

 #

 ## Build a Swift Project
-Build project from file 'helloworld.swift'
+Build project from file `helloworld.swift`
 `$ swiftx build helloworld.swift`
 This will output an executable file `helloworld`